-Now that you know that there are some pretty nice refurbished phones out there, do your due diligence to find one you like.
+Now that you know that buying a refurbished phone can actually be a pretty good deal, remember that you have to do your due diligence to find one you like.

 If you’re thinking about buying a refurbished phone, the more research you do on the front end, the more comfortable you’ll feel about the process and product.

 Buying a refurbished phone is a great way to save money on a mobile device, but it’s not the only way.
-Here are other ways to save on phone costs.
+Read our in-depth guide on how to lower your cell phone bill.